Harmonic Information Theory

 ISBN and editorial status

-The work circulates as the official preliminary edition.
-The ISBN is pending and will correspond exclusively to the official PDF edition when assigned.
+The work circulates as the official first digital edition.
+ISBN 978-631-91761-0-0, assigned exclusively to the official PDF edition.

 Creative Commons Attribution 4.0 International (CC BY 4.0)